Steven Schumacher

-Steven Thomas Schumacher (born 30 April 1984) is an English football manager and former professional footballer, who is currently head coach of club Bolton Wanderers.
+Steven Thomas Schumacher (born 30 April 1984) is an English football manager and former professional footballer.
+He is the head coach of club Bolton Wanderers.

 He graduated from the youth sides at Everton, and during his playing career his clubs included Bradford City, Crewe Alexandra, Bury, Fleetwood Town, Stevenage and Southport.
 He also had loan spells early in his career with Carlisle United and Oldham Athletic.

 He started his coaching career as caretaker at Southport and later managed Plymouth Argyle.
 With Plymouth, Schumacher won the League One title in 2022–23.
-He left for Stoke City in 2023.
+He left for Stoke City in 2023 and then on to Bolton Wanderers in 2025.

 Playing career

 Everton

 Born in Liverpool, Schumacher attended Cardinal Heenan Catholic High School and began his career at Everton after starting out in apprenticeship there and was captain of the England Under 19s while he was playing in the club's youth team.
 Along with Wayne Rooney, Schumacher featured in Everton's eight-game run to the 2002 FA Youth Cup.

 He was unable to break into the first team, however, and as a result went out to a couple of minor loan spells to get first team experience.
 Schumacher joined Carlisle United on loan on 31 October 2003.
 Schumacher spent three months on loan at Carlisle United, where he made four appearances and scored his first career goal against Huddersfield Town in the Football League Trophy.

 After his loan spell at Carlisle United came to an end, Schumacher went on trial at Oldham Athletic in February 2004, but was unsuccessful.
 Schumacher found himself in loan move battle between Bury and Oldham Athletic, but ultimately joined Oldham Athletic on a one-month deal.
 However, Schumacher made no appearances for the club and returned to his parent club on 6 April 2004, which he later explained his decision, citing lack of first team opportunities.

 After his loan spell at Oldham Athletic came to an end, Schumacher played in the reserves for the rest of the season.
 During a reserve match against Sunderland in April 2004, Schumacher collided with Paul Thirlwell, resulting in Thirlwell being stretchered off.
 At the end of the 2003–04 season, Schumacher was released by the club.
 During his time at Everton, he represented both England U16 and England U19.